-If you are an exporter who is familiar with the rules of origin in the free trade agreements, you may be authorised as an approved exporter.
+If you are an exporter who is familiar with the rules of origin in the free trade agreements, you may be authorized as an approved exporter.
 You may then issue origin declarations regardless of the value of the consignment.

 If you fulfil these conditions, you can become an approved exporter regardless of whether you export raw materials or final products: